Hispania Athletic Club: History

 Initially known as Team Rojo (Red Team), it was founded in May 1900 by players from Català FC, who were leaving the club due to a conflict between the club's members.
 It was common at the time for players to leave their respective teams to join or found others due to the still dispersed and confusing growth of football.
 Team Rojo made its official debut on 24 May, in a sports festival organized by the Polo Club, playing at the Hippodrome against FC Barcelona, which they lost 2–1, courtesy of a winner from Joan Gamper.
 Among the players who lined up for Team Rojo that day were Carlos Soley and Gustavo Green.

-At the beginning of October 1900, the players of Team Rojo decided to legally establish themselves as a company, under the name of Hispania Athletic Club, which quickly became one of the most important clubs in the city, being not just a football club, but a Society that participated in other sports, such as athletics (foot races) and tennis.
-Shortly after its establishment, it was approved for a Board to be elected to serve as the base of this entity, which was constituted by: José Ortiz as president; Fermín Lomba, vice president; Carlos Soley, secretary; Alberto Marro as vice secretary; and Juan Soler as treasurer.
+At the beginning of October 1900, the players of Team Rojo decided to legally establish themselves as a company, under the name of Hispania Athletic Club, which quickly became one of the most important clubs in the city, being not just a football club, but a Society that participated in other sports, such as athletics (foot races) and tennis, intending to promote the three indicated sections as much as possible and to frequently hold sports matches and festivals.
+Shortly after its establishment, it was approved for a Board to be elected to serve as the base of this entity, which was constituted by: Josep Ortiz as president; Fermín Lomba, vice president; Carlos Soley, secretary; Alberto Marro as vice secretary; Juan Soler as treasurer; and Luís Valls, Gaspar Lambea, and Victor Paniagua as members.
 Gustavo Green was chosen captain of the team and Miguel Sanmartín sub-captain.
+The directors of the entity's three sections were also subsequently elected: Football by its "intelligent captain" Green; the tennis section by Enrique Bushell, and the foot races by Fernando Soria Santacruz.
+The uniform of the football team was red shirts and white pants.

-Hispania's first president was José Ortiz, but the soul of the club was the businessman Alfonso Macaya, a young man from the Catalan high bourgeoisie and passionate about emerging sports practices, such as fencing or tennis and football.
+Hispania's first president was Josep Ortiz, but the soul of the club was the businessman Alfonso Macaya, a young man from the Catalan high bourgeoisie and passionate about emerging sports practices, such as fencing or tennis and football.
 Finally, Macaya was named honorary president of the Hispania Athletic Club, and as soon as he started his term he began to develop the idea of a football championship between different clubs.
-The uniform of the team was red shirts and white pants.

-The football team made their debut on 14 October 1900 at the New Velodrome against SD Santanach, ending in a goalless draw.
+The football team made their debut on 7 October 1900 at the Nuevo Velódromo de Barcelona against SD Santanach, ending in a goalless draw.
 On 18 November, Hispania took part in the inauguration of FC Barcelona's first-ever field, in front of the Casanovas Hotel.
 The match gathered nearly 4,000 spectators and the final result was again a goalless draw.
 Shortly after, Hispania took advantage of the dissolution of Escocès FC - a team made up of Scottish workers from a factory in Sant Andreu - to incorporate several of its most prominent players, such as J. Hamilton, J. Black and Willie Gold.